needle-tools/hybrid-packages/Readme.md

    This can be a single file, a folder, one or multiple packages, or a combination of these.
 2. To test your Hybrid Package locally, select your config, and click <kbd>Export for Local Testing</kbd>.
    This produces exactly the same .unitypackage as on Store upload, so you can test this one by importing it into a different/empty project.
+1. NB: the above is now a REQUIRED step, it's the only way you can upload
 4. Open <kbd>Asset Store Tools/Package Upload</kbd>
 1. Press <kbd>Select</kbd> and select the directory that contains your upload config, e.g. "My Package Collection"
 3. Press <kbd>Upload</kbd>